rpha6/steelconnect-dialogflow/README.md

 ### Using Dialogflow
 * Click the settings icon next to your agent's name.
 * Click 'Export and Import' and then select 'Restore from Zip'
-* Upload the 'SteelConnect-Dialogflow-Agent.zip' file from the repository.
+* Upload the 'SteelConnect-Dialogflow-Agent.zip' file from the repository to get started.
-* Last step is to enable the webhook under Fullfillment and use 'https://your-project-id.appspot.com/webhook/' as the url.
+* Enable the webhook under Fullfillment and use 'https://your-project-id.appspot.com/webhook/' as the url.
+* Lastly, change the organisation value under Intents -> ListSites to your own organisation name as this is used in some of the responses.

 You can now use Dialogflow to the test out the intents on your realm and organisation.
+Have a look at the Dialogflow intents what you can do, you can add/delete to suit your needs.